AIPS HELP file for PRTAN in 31DEC09

 Use: PRTAN prints on the line printer the antenna file (extension

-file type 'AN') associated with an image.
+file type 'AN') associated with a UV data set.
+For the VLA it

 Adverbs: